How is Zeffy free?

 Read-A-Thons are peer-to-peer fundraising campaigns that are normally organized by educational institutions or libraries as a way to encourage students to read, raise awareness about the importance of literacy, and raise funds for a particular cause.

-How does a Read-A-Thon fundraiser work?
+How does an A-Thon fundraiser work?

 Read-A-Thons involve participants (readers) setting reading goals, tracking their reading progress, and asking donors and sponsors to pledge to donate money based on the number of books read, pages turned, or hours spent reading.